Walmart cashier steps in after nail salon refuses woman with cerebral palsy

 BURTON, Mich. – A cashier’s simple act of kindness is getting a lot of attention after a nail salon allegedly turned down a woman because of her shaking hands, WJRT reports.

-Angela Peters went shopping at her usual Walmart in Burton and decided she’d get her nails done at the salon inside the store.
+Angela Peters went shopping at her usual Walmart in Burton, Michigan, and decided she’d get her nails done at the salon inside the store.
 Peters, who has cerebral palsy, told WNEM, “When I went in there they denied me because they said I moved too much.”

 Ebony Harris, a Walmart worker who often chats with Peters when they see each other in the store, decided to use her break to make sure Peters got her manicure.